Troubleshooters.Com® and Web Workmanship Present:

 And there is.
 It's called styles-based authoring.
 Instead of willy-nilly applying appearances to text, the styles-based author puts the text one place, the appearances another place, and uses styles to interface between the text and appearances:

-1. Styles are applied to text.
+1. Appearances are applied to styles.

-2. Appearances are applied to styles.
+2. Styles are applied to text.

 The following graphic illustrates how styles-based authoring works: